 Note: Depending on the piece you’re making, you may decide not to solder the jump ring closed.
-For example, if you are adding charms to a bracelet and want these to be easily removable later on, you will need the jump rings to be easily opened.
+For example, if you are adding charms to a bracelet and want these to be easily removed later on, you will need the jump rings to be easily opened.

 Soldering jump rings for jewellery making

-- Make sure that your jump ring is securely closed, using the steps listed above
+- Make sure that your jump ring is securely closed, using the steps listed above.

-- Carefully apply solder paste to the joint
+- Carefully apply solder paste to the joint.

-- Using a fine flame, heat the solder evenly on both sides of the joint until it flows into the seam
+- Using a fine flame, heat the solder evenly on both sides of the joint until it flows into the seam.

-- Remove the piece from the heat and allow to cool before placing in a pickling solution to clean
+- Remove the piece from the heat and allow to cool before placing in a pickling solution to clean.

 How to make jump rings

 Now you know how to use jump rings, are you ready to start making your own?
 While high quality jump rings are easily available to buy, being able to make your own is a useful skill to have – particularly if you’ve run out of the right ones at the last minute, or if you’re working on a piece in a more unusual metal or style.